corley/aws-ant-task/README.md

 </target>
 ```

-Or copy them to the $ANT_HOME/libs directory and use directly, without specifying the classpath.
+Or copy them to the `$ANT_HOME/libs` directory and use directly, without specifying the `classpath`.

+## Contributors

+This project is maintained by Corley S.r.l. and released under MIT license.
+Contributor on this project

+ * @wdalmut
+ * @stoiczek
+ * Pepijn Schmitz

+A special thanks goes to @stoiczek and Pepijn Schmitz who enhanced this library adding
+Maven support, major refactors and bug fixing.